Go dog walking for National Walking Month

 Make sure to keep your dog on a lead if they are likely to get anxious when another dog comes to say hello.
 Stay close to your dog and keep them occupied with toys and treats while out on your walk.

-One of the greatest benefits of having a dog is getting out in the great outdoors more often and helping to improve your health, well-being and fitness too!
+One of the greatest benefits of having a dog is getting out in the great outdoors more often and helping to improve your health, well-being and fitness too.
 If your dog loves bounding around in hilly landscapes or prefers gentle strolls in your local park, there are plenty of ways to explore the outdoors with your pooch.
+If you’re looking for more adventures for you and your pooch, discover our guide on how to start running with your dog.

-Explore the outdoors with your pet!
-But remember to keep it protected with Argos Pet Insurance provided by Pinnacle Insurance plc.
+It’s great to explore the outdoors with your pet but remember to keep yourself protected from unexpected vet bills with Argos Pet Insurance provided by Pinnacle Insurance plc.
 Explore our pet insurance policies today.